MarcoLerose97/microblaze-MCS-fpga-soc/docs/architecture/soc_overview.md

-# SoC Overview

-The system is based on a MicroBlaze soft-core processor connected to memory-mapped peripherals through a custom MMIO controller.
+## Subsystems

+The SoC is organized into two main subsystems:

+- MMIO subsystem
+- VideoCore subsystem

+The MMIO subsystem handles memory-mapped peripherals such as UART, GPIO and timers.

-The MMIO subsystem is designed to be modular and scalable up to 64 peripherals.
+The VideoCore subsystem is dedicated to video processing and display-related logic.

-Main components:
-- MicroBlaze CPU
-- MMIO controller
-- UART peripheral
-- GPIO input peripheral
-- GPIO output peripheral
-- Timer peripheral